Caregiving Demands: Finding Balance With The Never Ending “To Do” List

 While we all want to “feel heard” and have our feelings validated, constant complaining without taking action is not a solution.
 Do you do this without realizing you are complaining?
 Monitor your conversations in the next week to see how many times you complain without considering a positive solution.
 Maybe it’s time to focus on solutions and feeling positive instead of dwelling on the negatives and actions that seem hopeless or impossible.

 Caregiving stress and the isolation of caregiving results in depression and negative feelings.
 When caregiving interrupts a life and the stress feels like being in a pressure cooker, it can feel like there is no way out and few solutions.

 Caregivers lack the confidence to make changes in a caregiving situation because of fear of upsetting an aging parent or spouse.
 Because caregivers tend to place their feelings below others in caregiving situations, feelings of guilt chip away at self-confidence and self-esteem.

-Solutions for caregiver exist, yet few caregivers take advantage of available supports.
+Solutions for caregivers exist, yet few caregivers take advantage of available supports.
 Caregiving situations will not improve without action.
 Caregivers benefit from support to regain confidence and self-esteem.

-Navigate Common Caregiving Situations in Six Simple Steps
+Navigate Common Caregiving Situations in Five Simple Steps

 Few men express feelings about caregiving because they feel that bearing caregiving responsibility is part of life.
 Women are better at expressing their feelings.
 While the ratio of female caregivers remains 60:40, as more men become caregivers the need for support will increase.

-Below are 6 choices receive valuable support based on my personal experience as a caregiving advocate.
+Below are 5 options to receive valuable support based on my personal experience as a caregiving advocate.
 Reduce anxiety, stress, frustration, or guilt and gain confidence and improve self-esteem.
 It’s all good from here.
 These tips and information will also help you successfully navigate many common caregiving situations.

 - Join Pamela’s private FAMILY Facebook caregiver group